nillyr/octoconf/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional information (please complete the following information):**
  - Command history - what commands were used
- - The checklist used (or at least the non-functional part)
+ - The used security baseline
- - Error obtained (stack trace)
+ - Error obtained

 **Screenshots**
 If applicable, add screenshots to help explain your problem.